Part 1 of 4:

 3

+Create the game pieces.
 The simplest way of doing this is by drawing or printing images on paper and then taping or gluing them to a sturdy backing, like cardstock.
 If you are making a game for family or friends, you can even use real photos of players.
+X Research source

 {"smallUrl":"https:\/\/www.wikihow.com\/images\/thumb\/e\/ef\/Make-Your-Own-Board-Game-Step-19-Version-2.jpg\/v4-460px-Make-Your-Own-Board-Game-Step-19-Version-2.jpg","bigUrl":"\/images\/thumb\/e\/ef\/Make-Your-Own-Board-Game-Step-19-Version-2.jpg\/aid57069-v4-728px-Make-Your-Own-Board-Game-Step-19-Version-2.jpg","smallWidth":460,"smallHeight":345,"bigWidth":728,"bigHeight":546,"licensing":"<div class=\"mw-parser-output\"><p>\u00a9 2024 wikiHow, Inc. All rights reserved. wikiHow, Inc. is the copyright holder of this image under U.S. and international copyright laws.
 This image is <b>not<\/b> licensed under the Creative Commons license applied to text content and some other images posted to the wikiHow website.
 This image may not be used by other entities without the express written consent of wikiHow, Inc.<br>\n<\/p><p><br \/>\n<\/p><\/div>"}